romatallinn/sustainme/README.md

 # CSE1105: SustainMe

 **SustainMe** is a student project for TU Delft's course *CSE1105*.
 It was developed by 5 students in 8 weeks.
 The application is intended to promote green and healthy lifestyle.
-It provides the functionality of tracking people's progress of reducing CO2 production in their lives.
+It provides the functionality of tracking people's progress of reducing CO2 production in their everyday lives.

 ## Reports